-Example Design Challenge Area Example Corresponding Root Cause Labels Lack of shared value for targeted outcomes The community lacks a shared definition for (school readiness, health equity, youth engagement, etc.).
-Some organizations/groups do not share the same goals related to improving outcomes for children and families.
+Example Design Challenge Area Example Corresponding Root Cause Labels Lack of shared value for targeted The community lacks a shared definition for (school readiness, health equity, youth engagement, etc.). outcomes Some organizations/groups do not share the same goals related to improving outcomes for children and families.
 Some (organizational leaders, businesses, local government, etc.) do not prioritize improving outcomes for children and families.
 Some early childhood services and opportunities are not easy to access or reaching all individuals who need them Some services/programs are located in areas that are difficult for youth to get to without personal transportation.
 Some service providers from organizations are not referring families to available services/programs Eligibility policies related to (income, diagnosis, etc.) prevent some families from accessing services/programs.
-The (intake, enrollment, etc.) processes for some services/programs are cumbersome and difficult for families to use.
-Not all early childhood services and opportunities are coordinated Some (healthcare, early childhood, etc.) service providers are not exchanging information about shared cases.
+The (intake, enrollment, etc.) processes for someservices/programs are cumbersome and difficult for families to use.
+Not all early childhood services and opportunities are coordinated Some (healthcare , early childhood , etc.) service providers are not exchanging information about shared cases.
 Some (organizations, funders, collaboratives, etc.) do not have policies in place to support coordination of services, supports, and opportunities.
-Some (leaders, managers, direct service workers, etc.) don't believe (sharing information across organizations, referring families to available services, partnering with families, etc.) is within the boundary of their professional role.
+Some (leaders, managers, direct service workers, etc.) don't believe (sharing information across organizations, referring families to available)